msukuma/chat-server-js/README.md

 # Chat Server

 TCP server that implements The WebSocket Protocol for my chat app.
-This is still in development so checkout [dev branch](https://github.com/msukuma/chat-tcp-server/tree/dev).
+FAR FROM COMPLETE!